marcusoftnet/booooring.com/README.md

 - loop sounds

 ## Todo
+- my favorites - store my favorites sounds

+## Doing

+## Done
 - sort home page on number of plays
-- my favorites - store my favorites sounds
+- Link to github issues to ask for more sounds
+- favicon
 - More sounds:
 -- Hammarbyklacken
 -- Clap clap clapclapclap
--- That'd be great!
 -- Sheep
 -- Chicken

-## Doing
-- Link to github issues to ask for more sounds

-## Done
-- favicon
 - refactored the playbutton to a partial view
 - Read in proper database on test
 - Superslick layout - buy from someone?